Diane K. Martin

 Practically home holds no promise of arrival.

-The incident is a DUI.
-The attorneys ask all potential jurors whether we drink.
+The defendant was DUI.
+The attorneys ask all potential jurors if we drink.
 I say I really like my chardonnay.

-Jessica’s iphone looks like she was watching a video when the Toyota is hit.
-Twin child seats in the back are empty—it’s the twins’ third birthday.
+It looks like Jessica was watching a video on her phone when her Toyota was hit.
+Twin child seats in back are empty—it’s her twins’ third birthday.

 Jessica and Tomás are both 33.
 Jessica will not get older.

-In the thirteen weeks of jury duty, I make three friends: Margaret, Brigitte, and Pauline.
-I fail to attend deliberation or verdict because of appendicitis.
-I learn Tomás is guilty on all counts.
+In my thirteen weeks of jury duty, I make three friends: Margaret, Brigitte, and Pauline.
+I fail to attend deliberation or verdict because of appendicitis, but I learn that Tomás is guilty on all counts.

 None of us attends sentencing.
-We meet for brunch: mimosas and croissants will take us practically home.
+We meet for brunch: mimosas and croissants take us practically home.

-Diane K. Martin has been published in Plume, American Poetry Review, Field, Harvard Review, Kenyon Review, Rhino, River Styx, and many other journals and anthologies.
-One of her poems won a prize from Smartish Pace, another placed second in Nimrod’s Pablo Neruda Competition, and another received a Pushcart Special Mention first collection, Conjugated Visits, was a National Poetry Series finalist and was published by Dream Horse Press.
-Her second collection, Hue & Cry, debuted in spring 2020 from MadHat Press.
+Diane K. Martin lives in West County, Sonoma, California.
+Her work has appeared in PLUME, American Poetry Review, diode, Field, Harvard Review, Laurel Review, Narrative, Rhino, Tin House, and many other journals.
+A poem was awarded second place in the Nimrod/Hardman Pablo Neruda Prize, judged by B.H.
+Fairchild.
+Another poem received a Pushcart Special Mention, and yet another won first prize from the journal Smartish Pace.
+Her first book, Conjugated Visits, a National Poetry Series finalist, was published by Dream Horse Press.
+Her second collection, Hue & Cry, was published by MadHat Press.